sjsu-library/unionist/_items/unionist--text-0308.md

   of one, who, however, if we have been rightly informed,<br>  generally acted with that party in the Legislature.<br></p>"
 scholarlyNotes:
-commentary: |-
-  Philip Pearl Jr. was defeated in his re-election bid to the State Senate, a blow to the public legitimacy of the Black Law. <em>The Unionist</em> happily reports that "Jacksonism in this State is prostrated."
-The editors refrain from "affect[ing]
-    an indifference which we do not feel at this result, for it is the accomplishment of the wish which we expressed in our prospectus, that the rule of the present dynasty might be brief; but though we rejoice, we feel no disposition to indulge in extravagant exultation at the defeat of Jacksonism."
+commentary: Philip Pearl Jr. was defeated in his re-election bid to the State Senate, a blow to the public legitimacy of the Black Law. <em>The Unionist</em> happily reports that "Jacksonism in this State is prostrated."
+The editors refrain from "affect[ing]<br>  an indifference which we do not feel at this result, for it is the<br>  accomplishment of the wish which we expressed in our prospectus, that the rule<br>  of the present dynasty might be brief; but though we rejoice, we feel no<br>  disposition to indulge in extravagant exultation at the defeat of Jacksonism."
 relatedPeople: Septimus Davison; Daniel Knowlten; James Trobridge; Festus Baldwin;
   Isaac Clarke; John Ross; Dyer Hughes, Jr; Asa Alexander; Alexander Gasson; Jonathan Goff; Isaac Knight; John Holbrook; Frederick Averill, Jr; John K. Greene; Parley